-The focus and significance of my work lies in the state of the human condition, the delicacy and fragility of the human construct in an emotional and physical sense.
-Through conjured memory, I revisit my family’s history with illness and premature death focusing primarily on our history with cancer.
+Through conjured memory, I revisit my family’s history with physical and mental illness.
 My current work is a reflection of those memories with an emphasis on the relationship between human biology and human emotion.